How Toku became the AI's answer for stablecoin payroll

 What made this different

 Most B2B SEO case studies stop at traffic.
 We pushed measurement further down the funnel: is the brand the answer an AI returns when a buyer asks the question that matters?
+That's the bar we hold a B2B SEO/AEO agency to, ourselves included.

 Three things made it work.
 The wedge: refusing to optimize for generic EOR prompts the category's leaders already owned, and going deep on the crypto-payroll cluster instead.
 The sequencing: building AI citation surfaces first (long-form resources, structured answers, programmatic compensation pages), not bolting AEO onto finished SEO content after the fact.
 The measurement discipline: Peec AI for AI visibility, GSC for Google ranking and impression growth, PostHog for first-touch lead attribution.
 If those datasets don't move together, the work isn't real.